Blog

 Application: Spain has installed anti-drone systems to safeguard sensitive government buildings and facilities.

-Successful Implementation: At the Spanish Parliament, anti-drone technology successfully intercepted and neutralized several unauthorized drones attempting to fly over the building.
+Successful Implementation: At the Spanish Parliament, anti-drone using EMP technology successfully intercepted and neutralized several unauthorized drones attempting to fly over the building.
 The systems used a combination of radar, camera surveillance, and signal jamming to secure the area.

 Challenges: The primary challenge was ensuring the system’s effectiveness in a densely populated urban environment.
 The technology had to be calibrated to prevent interference with civilian drones while maintaining security.